Cecil0o0/keepsy/rfcs/accepted/0003-lexical-analysis.md

 - A `evaluator` module is doing evaluating in the post-scan stage, which exports a functionality for recognizing and categorizing the lexemes into tokens that consists of a required category name and an optional value.
 - A `lexer` module as facade module is a combination of the `tokenizer` and `evaluator` modules, which exports a functionality for lexical analysis, and then re-export a `lex` function.

 The basic concepts include loop block for every character and Finite-State-Machine struct for every lexeme.
-For more simplicity, I choose the Determine-Finite-Automata to implement finite char-based state transition rather than Non-Determine-Finite-Automata.
-First of the scan function, I will initialize all the DFA structs to stand by.
+For more simplicity, I choose the Determinate-Finite-Automata to implement finite char-based state transition rather than Non-Determinate-Finite-Automata.
+First of the scan function, I initialize all the DFA structs symbol to prepare for reference; Secondly, in a while loop block, I stripe whitespace, suspect every leading character for dispatching a DFA to try pass over following characters with a temporary pointer, sum with the prior pointer if state transition succeed otherwise drop it, do a backtracking when necessary.

+Evaluation is a short but necessary post-scan stage to evaluating a scanned lexeme to be a lexical token which is known by parser, evaluated category of token falls into a common set with several elements including identifier, keyword, punctuator, literal, comment, whitespace.

+A issue is what if encounter a case that a DFA try fails, is it a necessary control flow for transfering to another DFA, and if yes what's next proper candidate, or else just return an error with friendly message?
+For performance perspective, returning error is the better choice because less resource of hardware would be used while may lose a change for a potential chance

 ## Unresolved Questions